Mr-Mathias-F/pydrc/README.md

 ## Todo

-- Implemention of multiple optimization algorithms for existing functions
+- Implementation of multiple optimization algorithms for existing functions (Current: Levenberg–Marquardt algorithm for unconstrained optimization; Trust Region Reflective for constrained optimization)
-- Summary tables for parameter estimates
+- Curve ID argument for summary table and visualization of multiple treatment groups
-- Early implementation for dose-response curve visualization in Matplotlib and Seaborn
+- Automatic and customizable dose-response curve visualization in Matplotlib and Seaborn with **kwargs